 >Plan to devote at least a number of hours (8 to 10 or more if possible) a week to shooting and re-shooting, photo-editing and re-editing, and submitting and occasionally resubmitting based on criticisms received.
 Not only can a lot be learned over time through trial and error, but what’s learned will soon show in improved images.
 (My pics are so much better these days that just this weekend a relative asked me if somebody else was now taking my photos!)
 And persevering by making changes and resubmitting once or twice instead of falling into a funk can sometimes turn a no into a yes.

->As two of my foodie colleagues, Nancy Buchanan and Susie Kuack point out, for these particular sites, composing vertical or square shots tend to work better than horizontal because ultimately images must be cropped to a square and submitted in a 250 by 250 pixel format.
+>As two of my foodie colleagues, Nancy Buchanan and Susie Kuack point out, for these particular sites, composing vertical or square shots tend to work better than horizontal because ultimately images must be cropped to a square and submitted in a 300 by 300 pixel (or similar) format.
 And as Nancy advises, take shots both close in and farther out so you have the flexibility to submit close-up and broader view images if you’re told that your photo is cropped too tight or too wide.

 >Understand that “food porn” sites are looking for more than just command of the technical aspects of photography.
 Even professionals are bounced if their food looks like mud or is crudely presented, because visitors to these sites come to be enticed by beautiful and seductive, not average-looking, fare.
 Simply slapping a piece of cake down on a dingy plate smeared with icing and cluttered with globs and crumbs will sink you, so develop some food styling expertise and obtain at least a minimum set of props (dishes, napkins, silverware, and such).
 Take a course; look closely how the food is presented in appealing photos; read some food styling how-to books.
 Here are two good books by Delores Custer and Denise Vivaldo, two of the many stylists whose work I greatly admire.
 And start building a prop collection.
 If budget is an issue, shop yard sales, secondhand shops, etc., and stick mostly with white and light-colored dishware, which is most versatile and also shows off food particularly well.